datalakehouse/docs/docs/tools/cli/service/database.rst

 ``avn service database-create``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Creates a database within an Aiven for PostgreSQL, Aiven for MySQL or Aiven for InfluxDB service.
+Creates a database within an DLH for PostgreSQL, DLH for MySQL or DLH for InfluxDB service.

 .. list-table::
   :header-rows: 1